-We only know the worlds of minds and bodies, but there could be additional attributes, other aspects of nature hidden from us.
+We only know the worlds of minds and bodies.

+But there could be other aspects of nature hidden from us.

-In fact, since God is infinite, there is some reason to believe that there are other such attributes.
-This multiplication of attributes is not a central claim, and affects very little in the rest of Spinoza's work.
+In fact, for Spinoza, the infinitude of God entails reason to believe that there are other such attributes.

+This multiplication of attributes is not a central claim, and affects little in the rest of Spinoza's work.